The Impeded Stream

-Until recently, I had not thought about it, but when I went back to look at the story again I realized this may be one of those many instances when an enthusiastic songwriter unintentionally distorted the biblical text.
+Until recently, I had not thought about it but when I went back to look at the story again I realized this may be one of those several instances when an enthusiastic songwriter unintentionally distorted the biblical text.

 Phoenix is a haven needed for an extended period of time in our lives when we are forced to be out of the journey for longer than we had expected.
 It is a place to spend, as Paul was hoping, a season of life until going on.
 It’s not always the place you want to be, but it is a harbor for the times when life is interrupted for sometimes years until we can resume.

 Malta is a harbor needed to recover from a catastrophe.
 It is shelter for the time we lose everything in life and need a fresh start.

 The Haven of Rest or Fair Havens in the account is not a permanent retreat from the “wild, stormy, deep” but a temporary respite from the headwinds we all face.
 It is for the times we find ourselves sailing close to the safety of the shore for a variety of reasons.